Decline and fall of Pedro II of Brazil: Decline

 Topik continues: "Factories also sprang throughout the Brazilian Empire in the 1880s at an unprecedented rate, and its cities were beginning to receive the benefits of gas, electrical, sanitation, telegraph, and tram companies. " It was the fifth country in the world to install modern sewers in cities, the third to have sewage treatment, and one of the pioneers in installing telephone lines.
 What's more, it was the first South American nation to adopt public electric lighting (in 1883) and the second in the Americas to establish a direct telegraph connection to Europe (in 1874).
 The first telegraph line had been installed in 1852 in Rio de Janeiro.
 By 1889, there were 18,925 kilometers of telegraph lines connecting the country's capital to distant Brazilian provinces such as Pará, and even linking to other South American countries such as Argentina and Uruguay.

 The Brazilian Empire was admired internationally for its democratic system and for its respect for freedom of speech.
 In politics there were "solid and competitive parties, an active parliament, a free press, open debate".
 The Argentine President Bartolomé Mitre called the country a "crowned democracy" and Venezuelan President Rojas Paúl, after learning of the Emperor's fall, said, "It has ended the only republic that existed in [South] America: the Empire of Brazil."
 The Brazil of the last year of Pedro II's reign was a "prosperous and [internationally] respected" nation which held unchallenged leadership in Latin America (the Empire of Brazil (1870-1889) no rivals in Latin America).
-The Brazilian Navy was among the 10 most powerful (due to the acquisition of the battleships Riachuelo in 1883 and Aquafaba in 1885, both equipped with torpedo launch tubes) in the world (1883-1889) and the most powerful warships in the Americas (the battleships Riachuelo (1883) and Aquafaba (1885).The Emperor was beloved by the Brazilian people and was regarded with "respect, almost veneration" in North America and Europe.
+The Brazilian Navy was among the ten most powerful in the world, due to the acquisition of the battleships Riachuelo in 1883 and Aquafaba in 1885, both equipped with torpedo launch tubes.The Emperor was beloved by the Brazilian people and was regarded with "respect, almost veneration" in North America and Europe.
 The remarks made by a former U.S. consul at Rio de Janeiro, who met Pedro II in late 1882, tell much of the general view that foreigners had of Brazil and its Emperor by the end of the 1880s:

 Dom Pedro II, Emperor of Brazil … has an intellectual head, eyes a grayish blue … beard full and gray, hair well trimmed, also gray, complexion florid, and expression sober.
 He is erect, and has a manly bearing … During this long period [of his rule] there have been some provincial rebellions and some local turmoil, but the Emperor has always shown tact, energy, and humanity that helped much to restore order, quite, and good feeling.
 Thus, while he has held the scepter his country has continued to prosper.
 Its vast area has been held intact, and it has become an important Empire.
 As I have looked at his gray head, when he has been driving in his carriage through the streets of Rio, I have said to myself, 'There certainly is an august and venerable character.'